fogol/Real-Time-SDK/Java/Eta/TestTools/QATools/qa_readme.txt

 consumer-HttpReconnect-001:  Alters consumer which calls chnl.channel().reconnectClient(error) when receive login response.

+consumer-SlPost-001:  Alters consumer to adds support of posting on the Symbol List domain.
+	-slpost: specifies that the application should attempt to post messages for specified Symbol List name on the login stream (i.e., off-stream).

+	Example: ./gradlew Eta:Applications:Examples:runConsumer --args="-sl _ETA_ITEM_LIST -slpost _ETA_ITEM_LIST -x"

 consumer-Ws-001: Alters Consumer to test compression, user can pass option -compressionType to either 'ZLib' or 'LZ4'.
 consumer-Ws-002: Alters Consumer to test compression Zlib -testCompressionZlib.
 					  This app also shows bytesRead and bytesWritten for compressed and uncompressed stats